cssreddyharsha/royale-ros/README.md

    traditional ROS sensor frame as a tf2 `static_transform_publisher`.

-You can either use [this launch file](launch/camera.launch) directly, or, use it as a basis for integrating `royale-ros` into your own robot software system.
+You can either use [this launch file](launch/camera.launch) directly, or, use it as a basis for integrating `argus-ros` into your own robot software system.

 ### Parameters